- Division of Diabetes Treatment and Prevention (DDTP)

 Glycemic Control: Assessment, Monitoring, and Goal Setting

 The goals of glucose management are to reduce long-term complications of diabetes and to improve and maintain quality of life over time.
 Glycemic targets have been established to guide intervention strategies for patients and providers.
-In clinical care of people with diabetes, it is important to work to achieve individualized glucose targets and to avoid poor glycemic control.
+During clinical care of people with diabetes, it is important to work to achieve individualized glucose targets and to avoid poor glycemic control.

 Resource Links